Bernolákovo: Population

-Over the course of 2010s, the village experienced fast growth due to the proximity to Bratislava.
+Over the course of 2010s, the City experienced fast growth due to the proximity to Bratislava.
 The 2021 census has found the number of houses increased sharply from 1,773 in 2011 to 3,724 in 2021, representing the fastest growth rate out of all municipalities in Slovakia.
 The new housing construction was associated with the fast growth of population from less than 6,000 inhabitants in 2011 to the current population of more than 9,000.